-Whether in a theater, in a house of worship, or at a sporting event, people want to experience every word and hear every sound.
+Whether in a theater or at a sporting event, people want to experience every word and hear every sound.
 That's what they come to events for, and they deserve to participate by hearing every single word.
-But what if someone has a hard time hearing at an event
+But what if someone has a hard time hearing at an event?

 Hearing devices can be used to overcome the effects of background noise, poor room acoustics or far distance from the speaker.
 And for people who are hard of hearing, an assisted listening device may be used with or without a hearing aid.
 There are a variety of listening systems on the market, all designed to provide an easy-to-use and convenient wireless sound solution for you or your patrons and guests.